datatrails/datatrails-simplehash-python/README.rst

 look at the response from the `v1alpha2/blockchain` list api and correlate the version with the `hash_schema_version` in the `simple_hash_details` section.

-Alternatively look for the SimpleHashInfo section in the rkvst app, found on the transaction page of a simple hash event, and correlate the version with `schema_version`.
+Alternatively look for the SimpleHashInfo section in the datatrails app, found on the transaction page of a simple hash event, and correlate the version with `schema_version`.

 Examples
 ==========

-You can then use the code to recreate the simple hash of a list of SIMPLE_HASH events from RKVST.
+You can then use the code to recreate the simple hash of a list of SIMPLE_HASH events from DataTrails.

 Importing in own code
 ------------------------